PRODUCT DESIGNER

 Home Depot Canada’s legacy global navigation had become increasingly complex as product assortment, merchandising needs, and customer behaviours evolved.
 The navigation experience created friction across browse, search, and category discovery, particularly on mobile.

-Working alongside UX, strategy, business analysts, and engineering partners, I led the visual and interaction design direction for a complete redesign of the global header, footer, Shop by Department navigation, and search experience across desktop and mobile web.
+Working alongside UX, strategy, business analysts, and IT partners, I led the visual and interaction design direction for a complete redesign of the global header, footer, shop by department navigation, and search experience across desktop, tablet, and mobile web.

-The redesign unified browse and search experiences, modernized mobile navigation, introduced scalable category architecture, and enabled new merchandising capabilities that better supported both customer discovery and business growth.
+The redesign unified browse and search experiences, modernised mobile navigation, introduced scalable category architecture, and enabled new merchandising capabilities that better supported both customer discovery and business growth.

 Project Scope